 A responsible Tibetan Terrier dog breeder will screen for such issues as:

 Note: If you agree that your dog's health should be just as much of a priority as your own, then grab a copy of The Ultimate Guide to Dog Health.
 Your Tibetan Terrier friend will thank you for it.

 Here are some other considerations for proper caring of your Tibetan Terrier:

-And it should have all the vitamins, minerals, fatty acids and carbs for a healthy diet
+If you choose to feed him commercial dog food, protein should be the first ingredient on the label. .
+It should also have all the vitamins, minerals, fatty acids and carbs necessary for providing your dog with a healthy diet

 Finding the Perfect Tibetan Terrier Puppy